vl4ds/Documentation/smartapp-developers-guide/submitting-smartapps-for-publication.rst

+.. _submitting_smartapps_for_publication:

 Submitting SmartApps for Publication
 ====================================

 To submit your SmartApps for consideration for publication to the SmartThings Platform, you can create a Publication Request by clicking on the `My Publication Requests <https://graph.api.smartthings.com/ide/submissions>`__ tab in the `SmartThings IDE <http://ide.smartthings.com>`__, then clicking on the *New Request* button in the upper-right-hand corner of the screen.